MQL vs SQL: What Is The Real Difference for Brands?

 The ultimate goal of sales and marketing is to get customers.
 However, this is a task easier said than done.

-Lead conversion is needed to move your prospects through the funnel to become customers and is an important step that needs to be maintained in order to keep up revenue and close on more deals.
+Lead conversion is needed to move your prospects through the funnel to become customers and is an important step that needs to be maintained to keep up revenue and close on more deals.

-The core of lead conversion comes in the identification of MQLs and SQLs.
+At the core of lead conversion comes in the identification of MQLs and SQLs.

 These two different terms refer to customers in different stages of their journey through your funnel.

-When you don’t know the difference between MQL vs SQL prospects, then you can find yourself struggling for consistency between your sales and marketing teams and losing prospects when they aren’t effectively worked on.
+When you don’t know the difference between MQL vs SQL prospects, you can find yourself struggling for consistency between your sales and marketing teams and losing prospects when they aren’t effectively worked on.

 What is an MQL?